A.B.L.E. Youth, Inc.

 Description

 "It gives me joy to see my daughter blossoming and growing into an independent woman.
 The program has been such a blessing to me, too.
 I have made many wonderful friends, it's like an extended family!
 It is so nice to have other parents with similar issues to network with."
-(V. P. - parent) Each year in the fall, students get the opportunity to spend three days (Friday, Saturday, and Sunday) at Independence Weekend, available to kids ages 10 and up.
+(V. P. - parent) Each year in the fall, students get the opportunity to spend the weekend at Independence Camp Weekend, available to kids ages 10 and up.
 It offers an intense three days of activities designed to build independent living skills.
-Areas that are covered include dressing/undressing; transferring from the wheelchair to the couch, bed, shower, car, etc.; bowel and bladder routines including the importance of it and reasons to be sterile; cooking meals and cleaning up; driving; working together to accomplish difficult tasks, such as moving a large table; and maneuvering chairs through grass, gravel, and up and down grassy slope.
+Areas that are covered include dressing/undressing; transferring from the wheelchair to the couch, bed, shower, car, etc.; bowel and bladder routines including the importance of it to their health; cooking meals and cleaning up; household chores, working together to accomplish difficult tasks, such as moving a large table; and maneuvering chairs through grass, gravel, and up and down grassy slope.

 Program Areas Served